Travel.State.Gov > International Travel > Learn About Your Destination > New Zealand International Travel Information

 Wellington, New Zealand

-*** Consular Services to U.S. Citizens are only available at the U.S. Consulate General in Auckland.
-Consular Services are not available at the U.S. Embassy in Wellington even in case of emergency.
-Please contact the U.S. Consulate General in Auckland for consular assistance. ***
+Consular services to U.S. citizens are available only at the U.S. Consulate General in Auckland.
+Consular services are unavailable at the U.S. Embassy in Wellington even in case of emergency.
+Contact the U.S. Consulate General in Auckland for consular assistance.

 Crime: The crime rate in New Zealand is relatively low, but theft from cars, recreational vehicles, and hostels is common, especially in areas frequented by tourists.